Senidah: Artistry

-When asked about who would be her American counterpart, Senidah named Alicia Keys "because of her emotion" and Mary J. Blige "because of her aggression," as well as Chris Brown "because of his stage presence."
-Regarding her stage presence, she said: "On stage I love the freedom to experiment.
+When asked who would be her American counterpart, Senidah named Alicia Keys "because of her emotion," Mary J. Blige "because of her aggression," and Chris Brown "because of his stage presence."
+Known for her unique vocal color, Senidah told reporters that she was hoarse even as a baby, which resulted in the voice she has today: "My mom's coworkers always thought I was a boy because of the way my voice sounded."
+She revealed that when her longtime collaborator Cazzafura first heard her sing, he appreciated that she did not "chirp like a bird" like most Slovenian female singers, comparing her deep voice to that of Toni Braxton.
+She told Telegraf in 2024 that until she released her single "Replay" (2021), she felt that the public didn't believe she could sing well.
+Regarding her own performance style, she said: "On stage I love the freedom to experiment.
 I feel like Wonder Woman on stage."
-Known for her unique vocal color, Senidah told Klix.ba that she was hoarse even as a baby, which resulted in the voice she has today: "My mom's coworkers always thought I was a boy because of the way my voice sounded."
-She told Telegraf in 2024 that, until "Replay", she felt like the audience thought she could not sing.

-Senidah expressed her resistance to being pigeonholed into genres, which are strictly segregated in the former Yugoslavia: "You're either folk, or pop.
+Senidah expressed her resistance to being pigeonholed into genres, which are strictly delineated in the former Yugoslavia: "You're either folk or pop.
 I don't want to be either.
 Neither one—I want to be something else entirely.
 I love mixing.
 Someone once said I'm like Šemsa from New York, which I really liked."
-She is notable for blending contemporary R&B with Balkan folk music.
+She is noted for blending contemporary R&B with Balkan folk music.
 She expressed her love of sevdalinka—stating that her favorite sevdalinka song is "Zapjevala sojka ptica," and adding that she loves her stage name because it reminds her of the word "sevdah"—as well as her fascination with Bosnian sevdalinka musician Božo Vrećo.
-She further elaborated: "I grew up in Slovenia listening to foreign music—Guns N' Roses, Michael Jackson, 2Pac and beyond.
-But when I'd go to Montenegro, my cousins would gather and sing sevdalinka songs.
-It all came together in me."
 Senidah also named Dino Merlin her influence, pointing out that he "gave her a lot both as a musician and a soul she can feel."

 Senidah credited her late mother as her main songwriting inspiration, and stated that she prefers to compose melodies because "the emotion is strongest in them."
 Talking about the idiosyncratic syntax and archaic vocabulary that her lyricism is known for, Senidah said: "I truly love that entire heritage, those beautiful words.
-All languages [i.e. varities of Serbo-Croatian] have gorgeous words—and they should be used.
+All languages [i.e. varieties of Serbo-Croatian] have gorgeous words—and they should be used.
 From every language, take the most beautiful.
 When I worked only in Slovenian, I didn't have access to all those words—for thirty‑odd years I couldn't express myself like that, but I always looked forward to it, all those sevdalinka words I grew up with.
 It's beautiful.
 Why not put only the most beautiful words in songs?"